-The Trustees determine the general policy of the School.
-The day to day running of the School is delegated to the Headteacher, supported by the Senior Leadership Team.
+The day-to-day running of the School is delegated to the Headteacher, supported by the Senior Leadership Team.
 The Headteacher undertakes the key leadership role overseeing educational, pastoral and administrative functions in consultation with the Senior Leadership Team.
-The day to day administration is undertaken within the policies and procedures approved by the Trustees which provide for only significant expenditure decisions and major capital projects to be referred to the Trustees for prior approval.
+The day-to-day administration is undertaken within the policies and procedures approved by the trustees which provide for only significant expenditure decisions and major capital projects to be referred to the trustees for prior approval.

 The Headteacher oversees the recruitment of all school staff.
-The Headteacher is an ex-officio governor/ Principal Accounting Officer and attends all meetings.
-Members of the Senior Leadership Team are invited to attend Trustee Body meetings as appropriate.
+The Headteacher is automatically a trustee/ Principal Accounting Officer and attends all meetings where possible.
+Members of the Senior Leadership Team are invited to attend meetings as appropriate.

-All trustees give of their time freely and no remuneration or expenses were paid in the year in respect of their work as a Trustee.
+All trustees give their time freely and no remuneration or expenses were paid in the year in respect of their work as a Trustee.